 - Light Morning tea and beverages

-- Glass of champagne at day’s end to toast your adventures
+- Glass of bubbles at day’s end to toast your adventures

 - Spotter plan guidance

-- Professional digital photography on deck and underwater supplied at no additional cost
+- Complimentary professional digital photography on deck and underwater

 - Afternoon coral reef snorkel (conditions permitting)

 Who are our Bespoke Whale Shark Tours suitable for?

 Although huge, with adults measuring between 12 to 18 metres long, Whale Sharks are completely harmless.
 Our Whale Shark swimming tours are suited to a range of ages and swimming abilities and we accept confident swimmers from 10 years of age.
 You do not need to be able to SCUBA dive to swim with Whale Sharks, as they swim close to the surface.
 Swimmers should be able to snorkel, swim freestyle and cope with currents and swell in the open ocean, and we can also provide flotation devices to assist those who require.
 We may accept younger children who are very competent swimmers to swim with Whale Sharks and can also cater to some special needs and movement restrictions – please contact us to discuss.
 Passengers can also participate in our tours as an ‘observer’.
 Please note that one parent must accompany children on board the boat at all times.

 Can you guarantee I’ll interact Whale Sharks on my tour?